 \begin{rems} $ $ \begin{enumerate}[(i)] \item Weak solutions of~\eqref{eq:limeqn2} are defined directly from~\eqref{eq:limeqn2}, and satisfy in particular the vorticity formulation~\eqref{eq:limeqn1VF}--\eqref{eq:limeqn2VF} in the distributional sense.
-As far as weak solutions of~\eqref{eq:limeqn1} are concerned, they are rather defined in terms of the vorticity formulation~\eqref{eq:limeqn1VF}, in order to avoid compactness and regularity issues related to the pressure $p$.
-Nevertheless, if $v$ is a weak solution of~\eqref{eq:limeqn1} in the above sense, then under mild regularity assumptions we may use the formula $v=a^{-1}\nabla^\bot(\Div a^{-1}\nabla)^{-1}\omega$ to deduce that $v$ actually satisfies~\eqref{eq:limeqn1} in the distributional sense on $[0,T)\times\R^2$ for some distribution $p$ (cf. Lemma~\ref{lem:pressure} below for details). \item The definition~(c) of a very weak solution of~\eqref{eq:limeqn1} is motivated as follows (see also the definition of ``general weak solutions'' of~\eqref{eq:LZh} in~\cite{Lin-Zhang-00}).
+Regarding weak solutions of~\eqref{eq:limeqn1}, they are rather defined in terms of the vorticity formulation~\eqref{eq:limeqn1VF}, in order to avoid compactness and regularity issues related to the pressure $ P$.
+Nevertheless, if $ v$ is a weak solution of~\eqref{eq:limeqn1} in the above sense, then under mild regularity assumptions we may use the formula $ v=a^{-1}\nabla^\bot(\Div a^{-1}\nabla)^{-1}\omega$ to deduce that $ v$ actually satisfies~\eqref{eq:limeqn1} in the distributional sense on $[0,T)\times\R^2$ for some distribution $ P$ (cf.\@ Lemma~\ref{lem:pressure} below for detail). \item The definition~(c) of a very weak solution of~\eqref{eq:limeqn1} is motivated as follows (see also the notion of ``general weak solutions'' of~\eqref{eq:LZh} in~\cite{Lin-Zhang-00}).
 In the purely conservative case $\alpha=0$, there are too few a priori estimates to make sense of the product $\omega v$.
-As is now common in 2D fluid mechanics (see e.g. \cite{Chemin-98}), the idea is to reinterpret this product in terms of the stress-energy tensor $S_v$, using the following identity: given $\Div(av)=0$, we have for smooth enough fields
+As is now common in 2D fluid dynamics (see e.g.\@ \cite{Chemin-98}), the idea is to reinterpret this product in terms of the stress-energy tensor $S_{ v}$, using the following identity: given $\Div(a v)=0$, we have for smooth enough fields